As summarized in Table 1, there are three weight training programs for women.

 - improve your overall fitness and athleticism.

-Unfortunately, most weight training programs that you encounter do not cover these movement patterns.
+Unfortunately, most training programs that you encounter do not cover these movement patterns.
 Instead, they focus on training muscles, often in isolation, which is not how the body is designed to work.
-Rest assured that all of the weight training programs for women on this website incorporate effective functional and major compound exercises that strengthen all of the seven primal movement patterns and give you the benefits outlined above.
+Rest assured that the weight training programs on this website and in my ebook, together with the FCT cardio program, incorporate effective functional training and give you the benefits outlined above.

 Exercises for strengthening the core